OAGi/Score/docs/user_guide/index.rst

 Code List.
 The Agency ID List must be in the WIP state and is owned by the current user.

-1. In the “Agency ID List Values” table at the bottom of the `”Edit Agency ID List” page <#view-detail-of-an-agency-id-list>`__, click the checkboxes in front of one or more Agency ID List values intended to be removed.
+1. In the "Agency ID List Values" table at the bottom of the `"Edit Agency ID List" page <#view-detail-of-an-agency-id-list>`__, click the checkboxes in front of one or more Agency ID List values intended to be removed.
 Only removable Agency ID List values have their checkboxes enabled.

-2. Click the “Remove” button at the bottom of the page.
+2. Click the "Remove" button at the bottom of the page.

 3. A confirmation dialog is displayed.
 Confirm or cancel the removal request.

-4. Click the “Update” button at the top of the page.
+4. Click the "Update" button at the top of the page.

 Edit detail of a brand-new Agency ID List value
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^